George Camocke

-George Camocke (c.
-1666) was an Irish Royal Navy captain.
+Rear-Admiral George Camocke (c.
+1666) was an Anglo-Irish naval officer.
 Camocke was a Jacobite renegade who became an admiral for Spain.
-He served under William III, Queen Anne, and George I. He was dismissed from the English service for disciplinary breaches.
-Camocke then joined the Spanish navy.
+He served in the Royal Navy during the reigns of William III, Queen Anne and George I. Camocke was dismissed from the Royal Navy for disciplinary breaches.
+Camocke then joined the Spanish Navy.
 He died in exile after his favour had run out with the Spanish navy.

 Early life and rise

-George Camocke was born in Ireland around 1666 to an Essex family.
+George Camocke was born in Ireland around 1666 to a family from Essex.
 He entered the navy in 1682.
 After serving eight years, Camocke safely brought a French privateer with twelve guns back to England and was promoted to lieutenant.

 Service to England

 Camocke was made a commander of the Lion, a 60-gun ship, and fought with her at the Battle of Beachy Head (1690) and at the Battle of Barfleur (1692).
 He was later wounded while setting fire to a three-deck French ship at La Hogue and was promoted to first lieutenant of the Loyal Merchant soon after (1692–93).
 The Loyal Merchant was part of the fleet that sailed to the Mediterranean with Sir George Rooke.